AminovJamshid/ntra/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT, Harvard, Stanford, Oxford, Cambridge and other top Universities License.
 See the [LICENSE](LICENSE) file for more information.

 ## Contact

-For any questions or suggestions, please contact us at [your_email@example.com].
+For any questions or suggestions, please contact us at [aminovjamshid777@example.com].

 ---